-- Place the throttle lever in the "normal" or (Fast 1) position.
-Adjust the low speed stop screw so the engine operates at 2200 + 50 rpm. - 8.
+- 7. Place the throttle lever in the "normal" or (Fast 1) position.
+Adjust the low speed stop screw so the engine operates at 2200 ± 50 rpm. - 8.
 Stop the engine. - Check and adjust the throttle cable position and the throttle lever stops to allow full linkage movement.

-GOVERNOR - GASOLINE, LPG (For machines serial number 006500 and above)
+GOVERNOR - GASOLINE, LPG (For machines serial number 010750 and above)

 The electronic governor controls engine speed.
 The governor consists of an ignition control assembly and control box located in front of the engine air cleaner, and an actuator mounted on the engine.
-The ignition control box regulates the actuator, which in turn controls the throttle.
+The ignition control assembly and control box regulate the actuator, which in turn controls the throttle.